Esa página está disponible también en español.

 Limon - Cahuita - Hone Creek - Puerto Viejo - Cocles - Playa Chiquita - Punta Uva - Manzanillo

 The Limon-Puerto Viejo bus is an economical way to get to the various beaches in the area as it stops at many places along the road including Cahuita, Hone Creek, Puerto Viejo, Cocles, Playa Chiquita, Punta Uva and Manzanillo.
 However, it is not particularly frequent.
-The schedule is:
+The Monday to Saturday schedule is:

-¹ MEPE schedules include only departure times from Limon or Manzanillo.
-Departure times at intermediate stops including for Puerto Viejo are approximate so arrive in plenty of time.
+¹ MEPE schedules include only departure times from Limon, Puerto Viejo and Manzanillo.
+Departure times at intermediate stops are approximate so arrive in plenty of time.

 The road between Puerto Viejo and Manzanillo is mostly flat so it is well suited for cycling.
 That said, there are potholes and there can be a fair amount of traffic on it so exercise caution especially on the busiest sections from Puerto Viejo north to Playa Negra and from Puerto Viejo south to Cocles.
 On the more remote sections of the road, especially between Punta Uva and Manzanillo there are occasional reports of robberies so keep your rides to the daytime, don't go alone and/or ask around if there have been any problems lately.

-Taxis in Puerto Viejo generally operate based on predetermined rate for common routes based on distance and on time (some back roads are slow).
+Taxis and tuk tuks in Puerto Viejo generally operate based on predetermined rate for common routes based on distance and on time (some back roads are slow).
 If the taxi has a meter, you may request the driver use it.
 See our price list for common routes on the taxi page.